-Not only that, over time, in my diary, I learned to recognize the caring tone of my inner wisdom.
+Not only that, over time, in my journal, I learned to recognize the caring tone of my inner wisdom.
 I saw a consistent desire emerging and directing me to be the person I was always meant to be.
 On those pages, I also gained a lot of permission and freedom to be myself, as well as the courage and understanding to follow through despite my fears.
 I couldn’t seem to give these to myself without it.

 So I highly encourage you to strike up this conversation with your inner wisdom.
 Go within for the answers to whatever challenges life presents you.
 If you simply can’t write to yourself, try speaking your thoughts into a recorder or make some videos.
 The idea is to get out into the open your inner dialogue so it can be witnessed by you.
-Just don’t share what you’re dictating because in doing so, you invite other people’s opinions and the goal of going within is to shut out the words of the world and find your own.

-If you want to get past approval-seeking and codependent relationships and situations that don’t serve your highest good, if you want to explore the far reaches of your potential, if you want to become unapologetically authentic, then you must begin today to desire a caring relationship with yourself.
+If you want to get past approval-seeking and codependent relationships and situations that don’t serve your highest good, if you want to explore the far reaches of your potential, if you want to become unapologetically authentic, then you must begin today to desire a caring conversation with yourself.
 I, for one, can tell you that it’s not hard.
 You probably already have the tools, just like I did.

 Don’t judge.
 Just pour yourself a cup of coffee.
 Sit down.
 Open up a blank page, and begin: